obonaventure/cnp3/book/network/bgp.rst

 Interdomain routing
 ===================

 As explained earlier, the Internet is composed of more than 30,000 different networks [#fasnum]_ called `domains`.
 Each domain is composed of a group of routers and hosts that are managed by the same organisation.
-Example domains include belnet_, sprint_, level3_, geant_, abilene_ cisco_, google_ ...
+Example domains include belnet_, sprint_, level3_, geant_, abilene_, cisco_ or google_ ...

 .. index:: stub domain, transit domain

-.. comment:: In the paragraph below it says: "As of this writing, there are about 85% of stub domains in the Internet".
-Does this mean: "About 85% of the Internet is made up of stub-domains" ??

 Each domain contains a set of routers.
 From a routing point of view, these domains can be divided into two classes : the `transit` and the `stub` domains.
 A `stub` domain sends and receives packets whose source or destination are one of its own hosts.
 A `transit` domain is a domain that provides a transit service for other domains, i.e. the routers in this domain forward packets whose source and destination do not belong to the transit domain.
-As of this writing, there are about 85% of stub domains in the Internet [#fpotaroo]_.
+As of this writing, about 85% of the domains in the Internet are stub domains [#fpotaroo]_.
 A `stub` domain that is connected to a single transit domain is called a `single-homed stub`.
 A `multihomed stub` is a `stub` domain connected to two or more transit providers.

 .. figure:: png/network-fig-089-c.png
    :align: center